bubiche/fretwork/README.md

 pnpm dev          # Vite dev server on http://localhost:5173
 ```

-Drag a `.gp` file onto the window (or use the sidebar) to load it.
-A sample file ships in `public/`.
+On a first visit the editor opens with a bundled example tab.
+Drag a `.gp` file onto the window (or use the sidebar) to load your own; sample files ship in `public/`.

 ### Scripts